Quick Summary

 Let’s explore each option in detail:

-Buying shares of companies listed on the stock market can yield high returns, but it also comes with significant risk.
+Learning how to start investing in stock market begins with buying shares of companies listed on the stock market, which can yield high returns but come with significant risk.
 If you’re new to stocks, consider starting with blue-chip companies known for stability.

-Mutual funds pool money from multiple investors and invest in various assets.
-They’re ideal for beginners because experts manage them.
+Learning how to start investing in mutual funds involves pooling money with other investors to invest in various assets.
+They’re ideal for beginners because experts manage them, offering diversification and ease.
 SIPs (Systematic Investment Plans) are a great way to invest regularly in mutual funds, allowing people to build on their investments systematically.

 FDs are one of the safest investment options.
 While the returns are lower than stocks or mutual funds, they’re guaranteed and perfect for short-term goals.